yanun0323/decimal/README.md

 - **Integer part**: keep only the lowest *N* digits (higher digits are dropped)
 - **Fractional part**: keep only the highest *N* digits (lower digits are dropped)

-Where *N* is the fractional precision for the type (16/32/64).
+Where *N* is the fractional precision for the type (19/38/77).

-For string/JSON parsing, **exponent shifting is applied first**, then the precision rules are applied.
+For string/JSON parsing, **exponent shifting is applied first**, then the precision rules (truncate), and finally the value is scaled to the fixed scale.

 ## Predefined values